NSA Deletes 'Honesty' and 'Openness' From Core Values - Slashdot

 I just hope "respect for (US) law" is really still a thing over there.
 Things don't look so good over at other agencies...

-Re:Honesty dictated removing those words (Score:4, Interesting)
+Re:Honesty dictated removing those words (Score:5, Interesting)

 Re: (Score:2)